Velvet Antler (Deer/Elk)

 Single small trial: knee extensor strength (with caveats)

-RCT in 38 active males randomized to deer antler velvet extract, powder, or placebo + 10-week strength training.
-POWDER group showed greater isokinetic knee extensor strength gain (30% vs 13% placebo, p=0.04) and endurance (21% vs 7%, p=0.02) — but 6RM strength improved equivalently in all groups.
-Authors flagged this as possible 'type I error' (chance finding) due to multiple comparisons and inconsistent pattern.
-Has not been clearly replicated in subsequent trials.
+One small RCT in active males found the deer antler velvet powder group showed greater isokinetic knee extensor strength gain (30% vs 13% placebo) and endurance (21% vs 7%) after 10 weeks of strength training, but 6RM strength improved equivalently in all groups.
+The authors flagged this as a possible chance finding due to multiple comparisons and an inconsistent pattern, and it has not been clearly replicated.

 Joint health/cartilage support (preclinical, traditional use)

-Velvet antler contains glycosaminoglycans (chondroitin sulfate, hyaluronic acid) and collagen — components relevant to joint cartilage.
-Used in TCM for joint pain and arthritis.
-However, two RA trials (Allen 2002 n=40 and Allen 2008 n=168) showed NO significant difference vs placebo for rheumatoid arthritis symptoms.
-Authors of 2008 trial concluded 'elk velvet does not effectively manage residual symptoms of rheumatoid arthritis.'
+Velvet antler contains glycosaminoglycans (chondroitin sulfate, hyaluronic acid) and collagen — components relevant to joint cartilage — and is used in TCM for joint pain and arthritis.
+However, two rheumatoid arthritis trials showed no significant difference vs placebo for symptoms, concluding elk velvet does not effectively manage residual RA symptoms.
 Joint benefits remain speculative.

-Marketing emphasizes IGF-1 and testosterone effects but multiple trials have shown NO change in serum total/free testosterone or IGF-1 vs placebo. found 'no endocrine, red cell mass or VO2max changes' with velvet antler; Syrotuik 2005 in male/female rowers found 'no significant difference between EVA and PL group for any hormonal response.'
-The endocrine boost claims are NOT supported by rigorous human RCTs.
+Marketing emphasizes IGF-1 and testosterone effects, but multiple trials have shown no change in serum total/free testosterone or IGF-1 vs placebo, and no endocrine, red cell mass, or VO2max changes.
+Trials in rowers found no significant hormonal differences between velvet antler and placebo.
+The endocrine boost claims are not supported by rigorous human RCTs.

 Anti-fatigue (animal evidence; limited human)